 Underrated State Parks That Are in Your Backyard

-National parks seem like the place to be lately.
+National parks protect some of America's most iconic landscapes.
 But their popularity can sometimes make them too loud and crowded for comfort.
 You escaped the city for quiet, not to stand in line waiting to take a picture at a famous lookout point.

-If you really want to get away from everything, consider looking closer to home at your friendly neighboring state parks.
+If you really want to get away from everything, consider looking closer to home at your friendly neighborhood state parks.
 Though they’re not adorned with the shiny "national" title, state parks offer many of the same perks and the breathtaking beauty of nature.
-And you don’t even have to share them with many other people.
+Plus, you won't have to share them with as many people.

 Here are the 21 most underrated state parks in the U.S.